Seed-Stack/turbok8s/README.md

 ## hashicorp Vault
 Study showing that Vault is the way to go: https://github.com/derailed pretty much what everyone's using.
 However the awesome thing is that they've released an [operator](https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator) for it now, which simply interfaces with normal k8s secrets, so it's designed to be "install and use" and way less operational overhead for hosting.

+## calico
+CNI of choice.
+Calico is one of the few places where an operator does not make as much sense since a CNI operates at lower-level than app-level (core infrastructure), and most clusters will already have a CNI in-place rather than one managed in-cluster with an operator.
+Turbok8s assumes you already have the Calico CNI installed in your cluster (or you can start it locally with Minikube)

 # Vendors
 Organizations certified to help you with your turbok8s installation, and Kubernetes in general.